jtsage/X32_Vor/README.md

 ## Actual workflow

-Pseudo-code follows, for anyone looking to do something simlar for the X32/M32 series
+Pseudo-code follows, for anyone looking to do something similar for the X32/M32 series

 ### Boilerplate